greghaskins/pair-programming-ftw/README.md

-# Pair Programming Simulation Workshop
+# Pair Programming, ftw!
+A Simulation Workshop

 At first glance, many people think pair programming is ridiculous.
 Why pay two people for a single job?
 We know better, of course, but it's often still not easy to convince skeptics.